 Study 2 used similar dependent measures as Study 1: participants were either assigned to read the scenario mentioned above that asked preference between males and females for a job that demands male-typical characteristics, or a similar scenario that asked preferences between White and Black ethnicities for a position in a working environment that was described to be hostile to Black people.
 The study, however, used a different manipulation.
 It manipulated moral credentials with a recruitment task that required participants’ active choice.
 Participants were first to select one applicant from a total of five for a starting position at a large consulting firm.
 Crucially, one of the five applicants was made outstanding (i.e., the applicant had the best grade and graduated from the most prestigious college); this outstanding applicant was a White female in the non-sexist credential condition, a Black male in the non-racist credential condition, or a White male in the no-credential (or control) condition.
 The other applicants were all White males regardless of condition.
 It was reasoned that selecting the outstanding applicant who happened to be female/Black would give participants a non-sexist/non-racist credential (despite that the choice could have nothing to do with the applicants’ gender or ethnicity).
-And in line with the moral credential effect, in the original study, those in the non-sexist/non-racist credential conditions expressed stronger preferences for males/Whites in the subsequent scenario than their corresponding controls.
+And in line with the moral credential effect, in the original study, those in the non-sexist/non-racist credential conditions expressed stronger preferences for males/Whites in the subsequent scenario than the corresponding controls.

 Extensions: Domain specificity and reputational concern